neilpeterson/talk-terraform-workshop/11-continuous-deployment/README.md

 ## Create Release Pipeline

 Create a new release pipeline.
 YAML based release pipelines are in preview and do not yet support manual approvals.
-We will work with classic pipelines for this workshop.
+You will work with classic pipelines for this workshop.

 **Pipelines** > **Release** > **New Pipeline**